ElaJustEla/Kill-The-Politician-Calculator/README.md

 You can also use the source code to make some modifications yourself.

-Type either of those (or shortcut key, e.g. just press q to quit, f to flush) to quit
+Type either of those (or shortcut key, e.g. just enter q to quit, f to flush) to quit

 quit(q)